 13 Best Egg Poachers

 The Maxi-Matic Elite Cuisine Automatic Egg Cooker cooks up to seven eggs at a time.
 It comes with a poaching tray, an omelet tray, and a measuring cup.
-The automatic shut-off indicator light and audible buzzer let you when the cooking is done.
+The automatic shut-off indicator light and audible buzzer let you when your eggs are done, making it one of the best cooking appliances available online.
 It includes an instruction manual with 16 recipes that you can try.
+This video review will help you learn more about the poached egg cooker.

 - Built-in timer to cook the egg as per your liking – soft, medium, or hard